Mousumi-Deb/Api-project/Diabetes-API-model/README.md

 This is Diabetes API project
-I created a project using machine learning saving th emodel and run api app for predict the diabetes
+I created a project using machine learning saving th emodel and run api app for predict the diabetes.